cmvandrevala/more-than-equations/content/Computer Science/Labs/What Runs All Day But Has No Legs.md

 ## 📝 Thought Provoking Questions

 1. What should the behavior be if you try to start your timer twice?
 Should it start from zero again or continue where it left off?
 Notice how I did not specify this in the acceptance criteria - you need to make a judgement call here!
-2. You might have noticed that you are unable to unit test all of the methods in your `Timer` class.
+2. You might have noticed that you are unable to unit test the methods in your `Timer` class.
 Which methods are not tested or indirectly tested?
 Why was it difficult (impossible?) to test them?
-3. How will you store the elapsed time?
-4. How will you handle the case when a user tries to call `elapsed(...)` on an object which has never been started?
+3. How did you handle the case when a user tries to call `elapsed(...)` on an object which has never been started?
-5. How will you handle the case when a user tries to `stop(...)` a `Timer` object which has not been started?
+4. How did you handle the case when a user tries to `stop(...)` a `Timer` object which has not been started?

 ## 💼 Add-Ons For the Portfolio